tshepang/blog/content/2010-movie-review.md

 Titans].

 The most **charming character** is the cat in *Secret of Kells*.
-Also, its eyes reminds me too much of a gal I intensely obsessed over some years ago.
+Also, its eyes reminds me too much of a woman I intensely obsessed over some years ago.

 The most **perfect gentleman** is the oh-so-perfect groom character